 5. To see more about an item, click on the item's title.
 The type of item is indicated by the picture and text to the left of each record.
 The bottom of each record shows you how to get the item: if it is an online item, you may see a PDF link, and if it is a physical item, you will see where it is stored.

 6. To mark the resources you would like to save for later, click the folder icon on the right-hand side.

 7. To conduct an advanced search, select "Advanced Search" at the top of the results page.
 A new page will open with more search boxes.
 You can type in a new search based on the author, title, journal title, publication date, and many other options.

-8. From the each individual item's page, you can email the record, cite it, and export to a citation manager like Endnote with the menu on the left side of the page.
+8. From each item's page, you can email the record, cite it, and export to a citation manager like Zotero with the menu on the right side of the page.

 9. Some items can be accessed without leaving the MU Libraries site, but some others can only be opened from another database using MU's access.
 In some other cases, MU may not have a copy of the item, but it can be requested.
 If you see a gold "Findit@MU" button under a record, click on it to see whether you can open it in another database or if you need to request a copy.
 You may need to log in with your University of Missouri username and password to access the record.